top of page

 +44 (0) 1208 871066

-South Downs Way
+The South Downs Way

-Come and walk this ancient trail
+Come and encounter this ancient trail with us

-The South Downs Way is one of England’s most iconic long‑distance trails—a 100‑mile (160 km) journey along the sweeping chalk escarpment of the South Downs, and one of the first fully designated routes within England’s newest National Park, the South Downs National Park.
+The South Downs Way is one of England’s most iconic long‑distance trails, a 100‑mile (160 km) journey along the sweeping chalk escarpment of the South Downs, and one of the first fully designated routes within England’s newest National Park, the South Downs National Park.
 It offers a rare combination of tranquillity, history, open vistas, and accessibility, all within one of the busiest corners of the country.

 From Ancient Winchester to the Sea!